civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 59

-  **(1)** Subject to section 36 of the `Access to Information Act` and sections 34 and 37 of the `Privacy Act`, the Centre, and any person who has obtained or who has or had access to any information or documents in the course of exercising powers or performing duties and functions under this Act, other than **Parts** 2 **and 2.1**, is required to comply with a subpoena, a summons, an order for production of documents, or any other compulsory process only if it is issued in the course of court proceedings in respect of a money laundering offence, a terrorist activity financing offence, **a sanctions evasion offence** or an offence under this Act in respect of which an information has been laid or an indictment preferred or, in the case of an order for production of documents, if it is issued under section 60, 60.1 or 60.3.
+  **(1)** Subject to section 36 of the `Access to Information Act` and sections 34 and 37 of the `Privacy Act`, the Centre, and any person who has obtained or who has or had access to any information or documents in the course of exercising powers or performing duties and functions under this Act, other than Parts 2 and 2.1, is required to comply with a subpoena, a summons, an order for production of documents, or any other compulsory process only if it is issued in the course of court proceedings in respect of a money laundering offence, a terrorist activity financing offence, a sanctions evasion offence or an offence under this Act in respect of which an information has been laid or an indictment preferred or, in the case of an order for production of documents, if it is issued under section 60, 60.1 or 60.3.

 ### Section 294

   **(1)** Subsection 60(2) of the Act is replaced by the following:

-    **(2)** The Attorney General may, for the purposes of an investigation in respect of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, make an application under subsection (3) for an order for disclosure of information.
+    **(2)** The Attorney General may, for the purposes of an investigation in respect of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, make an application under subsection (3) for an order for disclosure of information.

   **(2)** Paragraph 60(3)(d) of the Act is replaced by the following:

-    the facts relied on to justify the belief, on reasonable grounds, that the person or entity referred to in paragraph (b) has committed or benefited from the commission of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence** and that the information or documents referred to in paragraph (c) are likely to be of substantial value, whether alone or together with other material, to an investigation in respect of **any of those offences**;
+    the facts relied on to justify the belief, on reasonable grounds, that the person or entity referred to in paragraph (b) has committed or benefited from the commission of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence and that the information or documents referred to in paragraph (c) are likely to be of substantial value, whether alone or together with other material, to an investigation in respect of any of those offences;

   **(3)** Paragraph 60(8)(a) of the Act is replaced by the following:

-    the Director is prohibited from disclosing the information or document by any bilateral or international treaty, convention or other agreement to which the Government of Canada is a signatory respecting the sharing of information related to a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence** or an offence that is substantially similar to **any of those offences**;
+    the Director is prohibited from disclosing the information or document by any bilateral or international treaty, convention or other agreement to which the Government of Canada is a signatory respecting the sharing of information related to a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence or an offence that is substantially similar to any of those offences;

 ### Section 295

 Paragraph 60.1(7)(a) of the Act is replaced by the following:

-the Director is prohibited from disclosing the information or document by any bilateral or international treaty, convention or other agreement to which the Government of Canada is a signatory respecting the sharing of information related to a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence** or an offence that is substantially similar to **any of those offences**;
+the Director is prohibited from disclosing the information or document by any bilateral or international treaty, convention or other agreement to which the Government of Canada is a signatory respecting the sharing of information related to a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence or an offence that is substantially similar to any of those offences;

 ### Section 296

 Paragraph 73(1)(k) of the Act is replaced by the following:

-respecting the reports referred to in section 12(1) **and the declarations referred to in section 39.02**; and
+respecting the reports referred to in section 12(1) and the declarations referred to in section 39.02; and

 ### Section 297